thybag/RPGCampaignManager/README.md

 A fully Open-Source RPG Campaign Manager and World Building tool.

-This tool is currently in early development and not ready for general use.
-Although the basic functionality now work, a lot of it is still fairly rough around the edges and potentially quite buggy.
-I **strongly** recommend against hosting this on a public server until it reaches a stable release.
+Please note, this tool is still in development and not ready for production use.
+Some areas of functionality are still incomplete and likely buggy.
+Feedback and bug reports are much appreciated.
+It is not recommend to to run this on a public server until a stable version is released.

 ![image](https://user-images.githubusercontent.com/887397/95174567-27e7ae00-07b2-11eb-9877-dbce0eab12c9.png)

 ## Key features

+#### Unlimited Campaigns/Worlds
+* Create as many campaigns or worlds as you'd like.
+Each with their own maps, content and imagery.

+#### Unlimited Maps
-* Create and manage multiple custom maps.
-Just upload a map image and draw on whatever points of interest you choose..
+* Any image can become an interactive map.
+Just upload your map image, and start adding your points of interest.
-* Create unlimited amount of Locations, Buildings, NPC's, Players, Items, Events etc.
-* Easily filter campaign content to find the content you need.
+* Both markers and areas can be drawn on and linked to your content.

+#### Unlimited content
-* Run as many campaigns as you like.
+* Create and manage as many interlinked content entry's as you like.
+* Edit your content with markdown and drag/drop uploading for any images you'd like to embed.
-* Manage content using markdown, with drag & drop image uploading supported.
+* Easily interlink your content using `[[name]]`.

-## Missing features

-* Setup of requests (validation) and Better auth flow (email verification if none local).
-* Move off of generated bootstrap entirely + setup better styling for all pages.
-* More content types - for example stat blocks for common RPG style games.
-* Some proper tests & CI.
-* Utils "cli", to allow commands like `d6 2` to provide the values of 2 d6 rolls.
+* Content can be linked to your map, or stand alone.
+It can all be easily filtered and categorized by the left menu.
+* Freely categorize content; Locations, buildings, NPC's, Items, events, players or anything else.

+#### Manage media
+* Easily manage your uploaded images, maps and other data via the UI.

 ## Setup

 This project is based on Laravel, so easy to get setup and working locally.
 You will need up to date PHP & MySQL available.

-First off clone the repository down to where you want it to run.
+First off clone the repository down to where you'd like it to run.

 ```
 git clone git@github.com:thybag/RPGCampaignManager.git